 Optional toppings are usually whipped-cream and/or chocolate flakes.

 Single or double espresso poured on top of ice, along with three oz. of ice cold milk.
-Only freshly made espresso can be used, as espresso rapidly loses its flavor.
+Only freshly made espresso can be used, as espresso rapidly loses its flavor, learn more about iced coffee here.

 Espresso Ristretto (Short)